 It’s important to stay hydrated during long-haul flights.
 The downside to staying hydrated is needing to use the aircraft’s toilet, which can be a challenge for wheelchair users or someone with limited mobility.

-If you need to use the aircraft toilet you’ll be able to use the onboard aisle chair with assistance from the cabin crew.
+If you need to use the aircraft toilet you will be able to use the onboard aisle chair with assistance from the cabin crew.

 9. Be productive and entertained

-Eating, sleeping, movie-watching, working on your laptop, reading, playing games, listening to music, writing etc. You’ll be surprised by how much time flies by when you are focused on one task at a time.
+Eating, sleeping, movie-watching, working on your laptop, reading, playing games, listening to music, writing etc. You will be surprised by how much time flies by when you are focused on one task at a time.

 Make sure you charge up your phone, tablet, laptop or other devices.
 Try not to clock-watch or stare at the in-flight map too often.